Bonnie Ross: Diversity efforts

 Noticing how few women attended gaming events like E3, Ross helped found a networking group that evolved into the Microsoft Women in Gaming community and a yearly event.
 She believes gaming can serve as a way to get young people interested in STEM careers by relating it to something they enjoy.
 Ross has worked to hire more female game developers so more women can find role models within the industry, and worked with the Ad Council's #SheCanSTEM campaign.
 Head of Xbox Phil Spencer said Ross' profile helped attract female talent to the company.
 Ross told 60 Minutes she believes more diverse teams result in more innovation and creative output.

 Ross argues that game developers have a "personal responsibility" to avoid gendered stereotyping in their games, as well as taking action against sexist abuse.
 She recalled that for every character in Halo 4, "we were very deliberate in thinking about who should be female and who should be male in the game, and if we came off stereotypical, we went back to question what we were doing and why."
 Ross has also focused on introducing more racial and gender diversity to the video games.

 Recognition

 Ross appeared as a speaker at the Grace Hopper Celebration of Women in Computing, held in Phoenix, Arizona, presenting on "Technology and How It Is Evolving Storytelling in Our Entertainment Experiences".
 She has also made appearances as a speaker at GeekWire 2013 and Microsoft's ThinkNext 2015 in Israel.
 Ross was also the lead speaker for Microsoft's presentation at the 2015 Electronic Entertainment Expo, as part of an industry push for larger roles for women.

 In 2014, Fortune listed Ross as one of "10 powerful women in video games", which noted that she was "responsible for defining the vision and leading the Halo franchise".
-The Academy of Interactive Arts and Sciences named Ross as their 2019 Inductee to their Hall of Fame Inductee at the DICE Awards held in February 2019.
+The Academy of Interactive Arts and Sciences named Ross as their 2019 Inductee to their Hall of Fame at the 22nd Annual D.I.C.E.
+Awards held in February 2019.
 She was the second female inductee in this award since its establishment.